nxskok/pasias/docs/22-thingy.md

 Let's think about what to do first.

-We need to: `gather` all the rating columns into one, labelled by `name` of beer.
+We need to: `pivot_longer` all the rating columns into one, labelled by `name` of beer.
 Then create a variable that is `dark` if we're looking at one of the dark beers and `light` otherwise. `ifelse` works like "if" in a spreadsheet: a